MMunibas/fad/README.md

-Training files and ASE Calculator of the PhysNet potential model for formic acid dimer

 # PhysNet

-Tensorflow implementation of PhysNet (see https://arxiv.org/abs/1902.08408) for details
+Tensorflow implementation of PhysNet (see https://arxiv.org/abs/1902.08408 (OLD)) for details

 ## Requirements